 Full disclosure: Any links to Wix I share are affiliate links, meaning if you click one of my links to Wix and then decide to purchase a subscription I will receive a commission.
 I’m not an employee of Wix, though, and Wix didn’t pay me to write this blog post (they don’t even know I’m writing it!).

-To the contrary, I signed up for the Wix affiliate program because I know a lot of people want to have a personal blog or start an online business and feel overwhelmed by WordPress and are looking for a simpler option, and after researching those options, I believe that Wix can be a good alternative.
-The only other websites similar to Wix I would consider as a possible alternative are Squarespace.com or Weebly.com, but in order to write this article, I needed to pick one to review in more detail, and I chose Wix.
+To the contrary, I signed up for the Wix affiliate program because I know a lot of people want to have a personal blog or start an online business and feel overwhelmed by WordPress and are looking for a simpler option.
+There are several other website building platforms similar to Wix that are also good alternatives, Squarespace.com, Weebly.com, and WordPress.com (which is different than WordPress.org), but in order to write this article, I needed to pick one to review in more detail, and I chose Wix.

 As soon as you create an account

 As soon as you create a new account at Wix.com, you’ll be offered the option of immediately customizing your website using the Wix Editor, or using “ADI” (Artificial Design Intelligence) to help you set up your site.